SAP/SapMachine-infrastructure/README.md

 ## Description

-This repository contains tools, scripts and infrastructure required to built, test and maintain the [SapMachine project](https://github.com/SAP/SapMachine).
+This repository contains tools, scripts and infrastructure required to build, test and maintain the [SapMachine project](https://github.com/SAP/SapMachine).

 The jobs run on our Jenkins installation https://sapmachine-ci.sapcloud.io/.